tschinz/zawiki/source/writing/md/md_github.md

 # Github Markdown

-See also my git :config_repo:`css themes <tree/master/scripts/md>` in the config repo
+See also my git [css theme](https://github.com/tschinz/config/tree/master/scripts/md) in the config repo

 GFM is a variant of markdown developed by Github.
   * https://help.github.com/articles/github-flavored-markdown